 - Antibiotics: Please take as directed if prescribed.
 Often, they are not necessary.

 Follow Up appointment

 At the time you book surgery a post-operative appointment will usually be organised.
-Please contact Dr Morrissey’s office if you are unsure as to the appointment details.
+Please contact our Practice if you are unsure as to the appointment details.

 Any Nasal splints and dressings, if used in your surgery, will be removed at this visit.
 The nose will also be inspected with a camera and any clots or crusts will be removed to expedite healing.